jennahd/PiN_meta-tutorial/README.md

 Throughout the tutorial, please pay attention to which commands you should run today and which are provided only as an example for future reference.
 For each section, the files that should be output are available in the respective folder named "_ready" (in case that step doesn't work for you), while additional files are provided in the folders named "_extra".
 If one step doesn't work for you (e.g., you weren't able to install that software), you can add "_ready" to the relevant folder for subsequent steps.
 For example, if you are unable to install whokaryote, for future steps that require output files from this program you can change the folder name from [whokaryote](whokaryote) to [whokaryote_ready](whokaryote_ready).

-For the tutorial, we will be searching for several species of Nucleariidae, namely (_Parvularia atlantis_, _Pompholyxophrys punicea_, _Nuclearia simplex_, and _Fonticula alba_) in assembled WGS metagenomic datasets, searching the available genomes (_Parvularia atlantis_ and _Fonticula alba_) against SRA datasets, and perform binning on the metagenome of the mixed culture that the _Parvularia atlantis_ genome was obtained from using both automated binning and interactive visualization methods.
+For the tutorial, we will be searching for several species of Nucleariidae, namely _Parvularia atlantis_, _Pompholyxophrys punicea_, _Nuclearia simplex_, and _Fonticula alba_, in assembled WGS metagenomic datasets, searching the available genomes (_Parvularia atlantis_ and _Fonticula alba_) against SRA datasets, and performing binning on the metagenome of the mixed culture that the _Parvularia atlantis_ genome was obtained from using both automated binning and interactive visualization methods.
 Nucleariidae is a group of protists that belongs to Opisthokonta (within Obazoa) that together with Fungi forms the Holomycota.
-You can find more information about Nucleariidae in this recent review: [Gabaldón, Völcker, and Torruella, 2022](https://doi.org/10.1016/j.protis.2022.125895) and information about how the _Parvularia atlantis_ genome was obtained through several assembly and manual curation steps of a mixed culture metagenome here: [Ocaña-Pallarès et al., 2022](https://doi.org/10.1038/s41586-022-05110-4).
+You can find more information about Nucleariidae in this recent review: [Gabaldón, Völcker, and Torruella, 2022](https://doi.org/10.1016/j.protis.2022.125895) and information about how the _Parvularia atlantis_ genome was obtained through several assembly and manual curation steps from a mixed culture metagenome here: [Ocaña-Pallarès et al., 2022](https://doi.org/10.1038/s41586-022-05110-4).

-The tutorial presentation including information on metagenomics for protists is available here: [PiN_meta-tutorial.pptx](PiN_meta-tutorial.pptx).
+The tutorial presentation that includes information on metagenomics for protists is available here: [PiN_meta-tutorial.pptx](PiN_meta-tutorial.pptx).

-**As a reminder, please help your neighbours and take the opportunity to discuss your results and any issues with each other :)
+**As a reminder, please help your neighbours and take the opportunity to discuss your results and any issues with each other :)**
-**

 ## Tutorial Part 1: Searching Metagenomes